FangxuY/note-of-missing-semester-in-MIT/README.md

-# Notes for missing semester in MIT
+# Notes of missing semester in MIT
 ## Lecture 1
 1. `date`
 2. `echo hello`